Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 In \Eq{eq:qrt} the first three terms and in \Eq{eq:qrr} only the first term have a strong contribution to the thermal wind balance.
 We summarize them in the following three expressions:

 where the first term on the lhs is the dominant one,

 and

 In \Fig{barII}, we plot all three terms and their sum for the same runs as in \Fig{bar}.
 In Run~A1, their sum is positive, resulting in a negative contribution of the Reynolds stresses to the thermal wind balance; see \Eq{eq:baroc}.
 In Run~B1, these terms are positive around $r=0.94\, R$ and negative closer to the surface. ${\cal Q}_{rr}$ is in all runs negative giving a positive contribution to the thermal wind balance.
 The runs with a coronal envelope seem to have a weaker and negative contribution from the Reynolds stresses.
 This is probably related to the low density stratification near the surface.
 If we compare the plots of \Fig{barII} with \Fig{bar}, there seems to be some agreement of the residual $\Delta L$ with the contributions of the Reynolds stresses ${\cal Q}_{r\theta}$, ${\cal Q}_{\theta\theta}$, and ${\cal Q}_{rr}$.
 However, there seems to be a shift in radius, which might be related to still missing contributions, which we could not identify in the present work.
-This might be related to the fact that in our simulations, in particular near the surface, $\nab\cdot\meanuu$ is not zero as assumed in many mean-field models \citep[e.g.][]{KR95,KR05}.
+This might be related to the fact that in our simulations, in particular near the surface, $\nab\cdot\meanuu$ is not zero as assumed in many mean-field models \citep[e.g.,][]{KR95,KR05}.
+Furthermore, we have here neglected the contribution of the Maxwell stresses, which might also explain this inconsistency.
 However, we can confirm the result from \cite{HRY15} that $Q_{r\theta}$ is important near the surface and gives an important contribution to the thermal wind balance near the top boundary.
-However, this contribution is not directly related to the stress $Q_{r\theta}$ itself but to its divergence.
-However, also $Q_{\theta\theta}$ and $Q_{rr}$ have a large contribution to the thermal wind balance in terms of ${\cal Q}_{\theta\theta}$ and ${\cal Q}_{rr}$.
-Similar to $Q_{r\theta}$ in \Fig{Rey_A}, ${\cal Q}_{r\theta}$ changes sign in the runs where we have identify a near-surface shear layer; see \Sec{sec:diff}.
+However, this contribution is not directly related to the stress $Q_{r\theta}$ itself but to its radial gradient.
+Furthermore, also $Q_{\theta\theta}$ and $Q_{rr}$ have a large contribution to the thermal wind balance in terms of ${\cal Q}_{\theta\theta}$ and ${\cal Q}_{rr}$.
+Similar to $Q_{r\theta}$ in \Fig{Rey_A}, ${\cal Q}_{r\theta}$ changes sign in the runs where we have identified a near-surface shear layer; see \Sec{sec:diff}.
 This effect is even stronger near the equator, where it could play a role in generating the near-surface shear layer.